-The download contains a four-page PDF with directions on how to access the virtual school locker templates.
+The download contains a five-page PDF with directions on how to access the virtual school locker templates.
 I’ve included step-by-step picture directions for some basics like copy/pasting graphics, adding text boxes, rotating and ordering images, and linking.
 The linking section talks about linking from one slide to another as well as linking to outside content.
 I think it’s important that you understand how to use some of the basic of Google Slides so you can be successful.
 However, your students are likely very familiar with it already.

 And this document comes ready to go in Google Drive, so don’t worry about trying to figure out how to import it into your Drive!

 - 1 Non-Editable PDF (Teacher directions with step-by-step pictures on how to use some of the features on Google Slides; student directions are in the Google Slides doc)

 - Google Drive Access Link – A link to download the virtual school locker templates located on page 2 and 3 of the PDF.)

 - 40 Student Useable Background Slides – These include images of school lockers and binders on the outside/front and inside/back.
 These images are inserted into the background and can not move.

 - 263 Moveable Objects – All of the objects on the slides labeled, “The Locker Zone” are items that can be copied and pasted into the background slides mentioned above.
 They will use these items to decorate their locker and binders.
 All graphics are saved in low-resolution which will appear great on screen but are not meant for print.
 (DISCLAIMER: the graphics used in this file may not be used to create commercial resources).